Corporate Board Resume Sample

 Diversity and inclusion

 Corporate boards also seek global experience and expertise in mergers and acquisitions, research and development, IPOs, shareholder proposals, and investments.
+For an example of a board skill set matrix that a search committee might use to assess candidates’ skills inventory, see the Harvard Law postย on corporate director selection and recruitment.

-A few terms that are commonly heard in corporate boardrooms โ€” and that youโ€™ll want to consider including as keywords in a corporate board resumeโ€” are earnings per share, EBITDA, quarterly returns, stock buyback, real estate transactions, Sarbanes-Oxley, and Dodd-Frank.
+A few terms commonly heard in corporate boardroomsโ€”and that you should consider including in a corporate board resume (if you have expertise in them)โ€”are earnings per share, EBITDA, quarterly returns, stock buybacks, real estate transactions, Sarbanes-Oxley, and Dodd-Frank.

-On the other hand, non-profit boards seek members whose expertise may include grant writing, fundraising campaigns, donor relations, endowments, 501(c)(3) applications, and volunteer management.
+Conversely, non-profit boards seek members whose expertise may include grant writing, fundraising campaigns, donor relations, endowments, 501(c)(3) applications, and volunteer management.

 Common Keywords for Non-Profit and Corporate Board Resumes